NachoColl/blockchain-web-services/docs/index.md

 <strong>Token Allocation</strong>

-We intend tokens to support the platform's sustained growth, the reason most tokens are allocated to product development (that will include Marketing and Business Consultancy Services) and Network Rewards (community rewards).
+We intend to have tokens support the platform's sustained growth.
+Thi is the reason most tokens are allocated to product development (which will include marketing and business consultancy services) and Network Rewards (community rewards).

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/Token_Allocation.png" /><br/>